Jayden-Ma/Voice_and_Gesture_Controlled_Robot/README.md

 The user can say "Stop" to cancel the current action.

 ### Gestures:
 We really wanted to go all in for the gesture implementation.
 Most gestures are unintuitive and require existing knowledge to use the system.
-They also don't provide fine tuned steering and adjustment.
-Here is how it currently works,
+They also don't provide fine-tuned steering and adjustment.
+Our system uses an innovative and unique steering action instead.